softsideoftech/content/pages/the-island.md

 > _I don't know why that is.
 Must be the wrong Island._

 > _Okay, well, there's another one over there.
 I know some friends who got there and they look really happy.
-That _**must**_ be the island for me too.
+That must be the island for me too.
 I'll go there._

-> _I'm sure this is the right one this time._
+> _I'm sure I've got the right one this time._

 And that's how we're living our lives.

 I actually got to one of my islands.
-A few years ago, I was CTO of a company called identified.
+A few years ago, I was CTO of a company called Identified.
 It was a start-up and we got acquired by a much larger company called Workday.

 I wasn't particularly thrilled with the company that acquired us.
-But my island was financial independence and, if I had stayed at Workday, I could have retired comfortably before the age of forty!
+But my island was financial independence.
+And if I had stayed at Workday, I could have retired comfortably before the age of forty.

 I ended up sticking around for only two years.